TBReAI/TBReAI21-Perception/README.md

 Building the perception pipeline for Team Bath Racing Electric's 2021 autonomous racing car.

-The code for the 2020 implementation of the perception pipeline can be found in:
+The code for the 2020 implementation of the perception pipeline can be found in:<br />
 [old-implementation/code](old-implementation/code)

 The video below displays how the 2020 implementation of the perception pipeline detects and